 - The group is small (max.
 10 members) to ensure that it is efficient. - Its members are in a good position to judge the institution's strengths, weaknesses, opportunities and threats. - It is representative of the main stakeholders in the institution (academic and administrative staff and students).
-While it is important that the major constituencies of the institution are represented, the group should not be an exhaustive gathering of all units and faculties within the institution. - The rector should not be part of the group (see above for the role of the institutional leadership). - It plans, coordinates and distributes the work.
-This might include tailoring the guiding questions (annex 2) to the national and institutional context, gathering and analysing the data, co-ordinating the work of any sub-group, compiling the final report. - It provides opportunities for a broad discussion of the self-evaluation within the institution in order to promote shared understanding and ownership of the process and the report.
+While it is important that the major constituencies of the institution are represented, the group should not be an exhaustive gathering of all units and faculties within the institution. - The rector should not be part of the group (see above for the role of the institutional leadership), but there should be someone from the leadership team in the group (e.g. a vice-rector or equivalent). - It plans, coordinates and distributes the work.
+This might include tailoring the guiding questions (Annex 2) to the national and institutional context, gathering and analysing the data, co-ordinating the work of any sub-group, compiling the final report. - It provides opportunities for a broad discussion of the self-evaluation within the institution in order to promote shared understanding and ownership of the process and the report.

-The institutional liaison person will liaise with the IEP secretariat and team coordinator on all aspects of the evaluation, including the arrangements of the site visits (arranging transportation for the evaluation team to and from the airport, between hotel and institution, hotel reservations, dinners, lunches and scheduling meetings).
+The institutional liaison person will liaise with the IEP secretariat and team coordinator on all aspects of the evaluation, including the arrangements of the online meetings and the site visit (arranging transportation for the evaluation team to and from the airport, between hotel and institution, hotel reservations, dinners, lunches and scheduling meetings).